 Borrowing: Most common science and engineering books can be borrowed from the Linda Hall Library for Science, Engineering and Technology.
 You can check for materials through their online catalog.
 Their telephone number is 1-800-662-1545 (x701).
 If that doesn't work, call any local libraries (e.g., hospital libraries) that might lend to you and/or search WorldCat for other sources.

 Conference Papers: You can search for conference papers using general search engines.
-For a broader scope, search the Inside Conferences database on Dialog (File 65).
+For a broader scope, search the British Library Inside Conferences database on ProQuest Dialog.

 Government Reports: Free U.S. government reports can be located through Science.gov.
 Reports distributed by the National Technical Information Service (NTIS) can be searched and ordered through the

-NTIS Web site, Dialog (File 6) and other commercial vendors.
+NTIS Web site, the NTIS National Technical Information Service database on ProQuest Dialog and other commercial vendors.
 The commercial vendors generally offer better searching, and some reports are instantly available in .PDF format.